henoren/Excel_Project-Data_Analytics/README.md

-# 📁 Excel Data Career Projects – Portfolio Summary
+# 📁 Excel Data  Projects –  Summary

 This repository showcases two Excel-based data analysis projects focused on the data science job market.
 Both projects use real-world data from 2023 and are designed to help job seekers explore salary trends and in-demand skills using Excel’s most powerful features.